arttupii/EspNowFloodingMesh/README.md

 - Slave node codes (Slave node can read sensors, control switches/lights or something else)

 ##### Features:
+- Works on 802.11 mac frame
+- Nearly instant connection after poweron
+- Maximum number of slave nodes: unlimited
+- All nodes have the same bsid
+- Flooding mesh support
 - Mesh nodes use MQTT service (subscribe/publish)
 - Master node (USBAdapter=ESP32 or ESP2866) is connected to RaspberryPi's USB port
-- Maximum number of slave nodes: unlimited
-- Flooding mesh support
 - Each Nodes can communicate with each other
 - ESP32, ESP2866, ESP01
 - Ping about 40-60ms
 - ttl
 - Battery node support
-- Nearly instant connection after poweron
 - AES128
 - Retransmission support
 - Request/Reply support